 Balanced Option Financial Year Returns

-The transition from the COVID-19 pandemic has led to labour shortages, increased consumer spending and supply chain disruptions.
-The Russian invasion of Ukraine further exacerbated global supply chain issues.
-These factors have all contributed to the highest inflation in decades.
+Investment markets don’t like uncertainty, disruption or instability.
+These cause markets to be more volatile.
+Several macroeconomic factors have contributed to increased volatility over the past few years.
+The transition from the COVID-19 pandemic led to labour shortages, greater levels of consumer spending and supply chains disruptions.
+The Russian invasion of Ukraine also added to global supply chain issues.
+These factors contributed to the highest inflation in decades.

-High levels of inflation tend to correlate with increased market volatility and lower equity and fixed interest returns.
+High levels of inflation tend to tie in with increased market volatility and lower equity and fixed interest returns.
 As inflation erodes the purchasing power of future cash flows, it decreases the real value of an investment.

-To combat inflation, central banks have been rapidly raising interest rates.
+To bring down inflation, central banks have rapidly increased interest rates.
 We’ve seen the most widespread global tightening of monetary policy in decades.
 This has led to increased market volatility and underperformance in investment markets.
 We've seen this not only in Australia, but across the globe.